DEMOLITIONDON96/Old-GYR-Repo/README.md

 #### Contents in this Mod Build:
 * 2 New Difficulties
+* 3 Original Tracks (one's a joke)
-* 8 New Charts for 4 of the Vanilla Game Tracks
+*  12 New Charts for 6 of the Vanilla Game Tracks
 * New Menu BG
 * Funny Secrets
 * Custom Gimmicks